iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Changelog ==

-= 2.0-beta =
+= 2.0 =
-* Rewritten
+* NEW - Groups option added to glossary_atoz shortcode
-* Groups option added to AtoZ and TermList shortcodes
+* NEW - Groups option added to glossary_term_list shortcode
+* NEW - Option to add excerpt and full description to atoz and term_list shortcodes
+* NEW - Columns added to term_list (this might change, depending on feedback)
-* AtoZ jQuery modified slightly
+* UPD - AtoZ jQuery modified slightly
+* TECH - Rewritten to use classes (keep it tidier and avoid name collisions)

 = 1.5.1 =
 * FIX - Debug statement removed